aabbtree77/atmega8-ssd1306-ds18b20-dht22/README.md

 # Non-Blocking Code

-This is a custom (soldered) ATmega8 setup with **nonblocking code** to test common sensors DS18B20 and DHT11/22 with a small 128x64 power-economic
-SSD1306 monitor which provides 8 lines each with 21 symbol.
+This is a custom (manually soldered) ATmega8 board setup with **nonblocking code** to test common sensors DS18B20 and DHT11/22 with a 128x64 pixel SSD1306 OLED display.
+The latter provides 8 lines of text, each with 21 symbol.

 This code might save someone time in finding the correct libs and fitting everything into 5-6KB.
-Notice that many sensor libs use direct datasheet codes which are only preliminary guidelines.
-They are not suitable for reality yet as they are blocking and often deadlocking. **Places with bugs: Check for any code with "while(something)" that does not bail out after a fixed number of retries**.
+Notice that many sensor libs use direct datasheet codes which are only preliminary guidelines as they are blocking and often deadlocking.
+Beware of any sensor code with "while(something)" that does not bail out after a fixed number of retries.

 <table>
 <tr>